Kiishi25/AWS-Advanced/README.md

 # Training_week9
-Soultions to Exercise and tutorial QA training week 9
+Solutions to Exercise and tutorial QA training week 9